JonWatkins/suika-example/README.md

 # Example Suika Todo List

-This is a simple todo list written with suika.js, to start the app run
+This is a simple todo list written with Suika and Suika UI, to start the app run

 ```bash
 npm run dev